AlexandreBrown/GTestSetupRemoteDownload/README.md

 #### Cannot run tests using play button :
 - Try to right click your test class from the file explorer (inside CLion) and click "Run all in YourClassTest.cpp"
 - If it doesn't work try deleting the `/build` folder and recreating it and repopulating it using steps describe in _Global fixes to try_
 - If it doesn't work try running your tests using `make test` from `/build` folder
+#### Fatal error: gtest/gtest.h: No such file or directory #include <gtest/gtest.h>  :
+- Change the include from #include <gtest/gtest.h> to #include "gtest/gtest.h"
+- If the error still occurs try deleting `/build` and recreating/populating it using steps describe in _Global fixes to try_
 #### Cannot find "gtest/gtest.h" / Don't have play button to run test inside my test class  :
 - Try deleting `/build` and recreating/populating it using steps describe in _Global fixes to try_
 #### Code change is not reflected (test should fail but passes etc) :